gotoeasy/npm-packages/btf/README.md

 ## API
 * BlockTextFile.getDocuments() - get the Document array
 * BlockTextFile.getText(blockName) - get text of blockName from the first Document
+* BlockTextFile.getMap(blockName) - get key-value map of blockName from the first Document
 * Document.getText(blockName) - get text of blockName from the Document

 ```js